Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ```

 :::note
 Normally, we would turn the `special offer product` object into a `product` subobject of the `special offer` object, similar to [what we did before](context-selection#person-credit-card-subobject) with the `person credit card` object.
-In this case the above operation would be on the `special offer` object, and would look slightly different.
+In this case, the above operation would be on the `special offer` object and would look slightly different.

 However, the problem is that the `special offer product` object is referenced directly by the `detail` subobject of the `sales order` object.
 Domain Driven Design principles do not allow referencing subobjects from outside of their aggregate object, and there is no way to set up such a reference in the Xomega model either.
 :::